 Don’t fail because you’re not well prepared!
 Get the preparation of your interview right.
 Dig deep in the internet for what you can find on your podcast guest.
 It’s on you if you fail because of a lack of preparation!
 I already gave clues for the podcast preparation in other blog posts: good startup questions for interview podcasts, the job of the interviewer and the 3 most important factors of a good sounding podcast.

-2. Who you interview is also responsible for the quality of the interview
+2. Your podcast guest is also responsible for the quality of the interview

 You can prepare yourelf as well as possible – if the person you interview is not delivering good stuff, then your preparation is not worth much.